National Emergency 1975

 POST-EMERGENCY EFFECTS:

-- Under Article 74(1), the President may require the Council of Ministers to reconsider any advice submitted to him, but the President must act by the advice submitted following such reconsideration.
+- Under Article 74(1), the President can ask the Council of Ministers to review their advice, but the President must follow the advice given after the review.

-- To restore the authority of the High Courts to issue writs on matters other than the protection of fundamental rights i.e. Article 226 was amended.
+- Article 226 was amended to restore the power of High Courts to issue writs on matters other than the protection of fundamental rights.

-- The Emergency Proclamation shall be approved by a resolution of the two Houses of Parliament within one month (instead of two months) and shall be approved by a majority of the total membership of each house and by a majority of not less than two-thirds of the members present and voting in each house, instead of a simple majority.
+- The emergency declaration must be approved by a resolution of both houses of Parliament within one month, and by a two-thirds majority of members present and voting in each house.

-- A special meeting to discuss a resolution disapproving of the proclamation may be convey if demanded by 10 percent or more Lok Sabha members.
+- A special meeting can be called to discuss a resolution disapproving of the proclamation if demanded by 10% or more Lok Sabha members.